 The first two Self Graduate Fellows entered the program in fall 1991.
 Two new fellows entered each year through 1994.
 Beginning in fall 1995, the number of fellows entering each year increased.
 On average, 10 new fellows join the program annually.
-There are 42 active fellows and 175 alumni in the 2021-2022 academic year.
+There are 42 active fellows and 195 alumni in the 2023-2024 academic year.

 The first director of the Self Graduate Fellowship was Howard E. Mossberg, Ph.D. who directed the Self Graduate Fellowship from 1991 until he retired in 2003.
 He held several administrative and teaching appointments at KU, including dean of the School of Pharmacy, vice chancellor for research, dean of the Graduate School, and director of technology transfer.
 Jimmy D. Morrison, Ph.D. was director and managing trustee of the Self Graduate Fellowship from 2003 to 2007.
 Howard E. Mossberg, Ph.D. returned as director and managing trustee in fall 2007 and served until fall 2012.
 The dean of Graduate Studies has served as director and managing trustee of the Self Graduate Fellowship since fall 2012.
-Thomas W. Heilke, Ph.D. was dean, and director and managing trustee, from 2012 through 2013.
-Michael C. Roberts, Ph.D. was dean of Graduate Studies, and director and managing trustee, from 2014 through 2018.
-Audrey Lamb, Ph.D. became interim dean of Graduate Studies, and director and managing trustee in 2019.
-Jennifer Roberts, Ph.D. became vice provost for Academic Affairs and Graduate Studies and managing trustee in January 2020.
-Stefani Buchwitz, Ed.D. became director in April 2020.
+Thomas W. Heilke, Ph.D. was dean of Graduate Studies, SGF director, and managing trustee from 2012 through 2013.
+Michael C. Roberts, Ph.D. was dean of Graduate Studies, SGF director, and managing trustee from 2014 through 2018.
+Audrey Lamb, Ph.D. was interim dean of Graduate Studies, interim SGF director, and interim managing trustee in 2019.
+Jennifer Roberts, Ph.D. became vice provost for Academic Affairs and Graduate Studies and SGF managing trustee in January 2020.
+In spring 2020, the Managing Trustee and Director position split into two roles.
+Stefani Buchwitz, Ed.D. became SGF director in April 2020.